Have you ever wondered what happens if you eat the leaves of tea instead of only making tea from them? Is it good for you? Do they taste good?

 Eating good quality green tea leaves may provide you with:

-- More nutrients than tea drink
+- More nutrients that drinking tea

 Also, eating the leaves provides some other nutrients that don’t get infused in water when you brew the tea.

 Green tea leaves contain both water soluble and fat soluble nutrients.

 While the water soluble nutrients go to the water when infusing them, the fat soluble ones (water insoluble) remain in the leaves.

 Among the components in green tea that doesn’t dissolve in water are vitamin E, carotenes, chlorophyll, proteins, some minerals and fibers.

 Adding green tea leaves can make for a mild but interesting twist to many dishes.

 Green tea leaves that have been already steeped are so mellow that you will barely taste them in combination with other ingredients, yet they’ll add a nice touch and a great color accent.

 Cons of eating tea leaves